Note: Some of this repeats general information from the review of Life of Fred books for the elementary grades.

 The Life of Fred series continues for students at least fifth grade and above with Fractions and Decimals and Percents.
 After Decimals and Percents, three books are used in what is usually considered the middle school years (grades 6-8): Pre-Algebra 0 with Physics, Pre-Algebra 1 with Biology, and Pre-Algebra 2 with Economics.
-They should be completed in that order and can easily be done in a couple of years.
-These texts treat physics, biology and economics just as they treat math, jumping from topic to topic with unusual connections to the storyline about Fred.
+They should be completed in that order and can easily be done in a few years.
+These texts treat physics, biology, and economics just as they treat math, jumping from topic to topic with unusual connections to the storyline about Fred.
 Pre-algebra is covered in a scattered fashion along with a few more advanced concepts such as functions, calculating the molecular weight of sucrose, and balancing chemical equations.
-After these three texts, students move on to Beginning Algebra, Advanced Algebra, Geometry, Trigonometry, Calculus, and Statistics.
+After these three texts, students move on to Beginning Algebra, Advanced Algebra, Geometry, and Trigonometry.
+(Calculus and Statistics courses are recommended for "university level.")

 General Information